Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Forecast Applications

-\paragraph{Demand data} Weekly sales (or demand) data (in dollars) are collected for $d=16$ product categories of Dominick's Finer Foods, a US supermarket chain, from January 1993 to July 1994, hence $T=76$.
-Data are publicly available from \url{https://research.chicagobooth.edu/kilts/marketing-databases/dominicks}.
-To ensure stationarity, we take the log differences of each sales time series and consider sales growth.
-The Augmented Dickey-Fuller tests help support that the sales growth time series are stationary.
+\textbf{(i) Demand forecasting.} Weekly sales data (in dollars) are collected for $d=16$ product categories of Dominick's Finer Foods from January 1993 to July 1994 ($T=76$).
+Data are taken from \url{https://research.chicagobooth.edu/kilts/marketing-databases/dominicks}.
+To ensure stationarity, we take each series in log differences and consider sales growth.
+Augmented Dickey-Fuller tests help support that the sales growth series are stationary.

-\paragraph{Volatility data} We use data on monthly realized variances for $d=17$ stock market indices.
-Realized variance measures computed from five minute returns are obtained from Oxford-Man Institute of Quantitative Finance (publicly available at \url{http://realized.oxford-man.ox.ac.uk/data/download}).
-Data are collected over the period January 2009 to December 2016, hence $T=96$.
-Following standard practice, realized variances are log-transformed.
-The Augmented Dickey-Fuller tests help support that the log-realized variances are stationary.
+\textbf{(ii) Volatility forecasting.} We collect monthly realized variances for $d=17$ stock market indices, from January 2009 to December 2016 ($T=96$).
+Realized variances, computed from five minute returns, are obtained from \url{http://realized.oxford-man.ox.ac.uk/data/download} and log-transformed following standard practice.
+Augmented Dickey-Fuller tests help support that the log-realized variances are stationary.

-\paragraph{Macro-economic data} We consider $d=168$ quarterly macro-economic indicators of length $T=60$ ending in 2008, Quarter 4.
-A full list of the time series is available in \cite{Koop13} (Data Appendix), along with the transformation codes to make the data approximately stationary.
+\textbf{(iii) Macro-economic forecasting}.
+We consider $d=168$ quarterly macro-economic series of length $T=60$ ending in 2008, Quarter 4.
+Data are taken from \href{http://qed.econ.queensu.ca/jae/2013-v28.2/koop/}{the Journal of Applied Econometrics Data Archive,} a full list of the series is available in \cite{Koop13} (Data Appendix), along with the transformations to make them approximately stationary.

-First, we discuss the model parsimony of the estimated VARMA and VAR models with HLag penalties.
+In all considered cases, the number of time series $d$ is large relative to the time series length $T$.
+First, we discuss the model parsimony of the estimated VARMA and VAR with HLag penalties.
 Secondly, we compare their forecast accuracy for different forecast horizons.

-\subsection{Model parsimony}
+\subsection{Model Parsimony}

-Since the sparse VARMA and VAR estimators with HLag penalties both perform automatic lag selection, they give information on the effective maximum AR and MA orders.
-Consider the $d \times d$ moving average lag matrix $\widehat{L}_{\widehat{{ \Theta}}}$ of the estimated VARMA model whose elements are equal to